 Export licences - textile products (quota charges): introduction

-The EC has concluded agreements with a number of exporting countries limiting textile imports.
-Observance of the import quotas is ensured by a system of double-checking whereby export licences are issued in the exporting country and import licences within the EC.
-Presentation of an export licence is a precondition to obtaining permission to import into the EC.
+The EU has concluded agreements with a number of exporting countries limiting textile imports.
+Observance of the import quotas is ensured by a system of double-checking whereby export licences are issued in the exporting country and import licences within the EU.
+Presentation of an export licence is a precondition to obtaining permission to import into the EU.